Size: 2883 acres

 • Fire lines established, and burn program initiated.

 • In January 2017, the preserve officially opened to the public with a network of trails running 2 miles.

 There is considerable work ahead to return these lands to a more natural state, and the management of the entire complex of conservation lands will be closely coordinated between the various government and non-profit organizations involved.
 Large parts of Little Orange Creek Preserve are basin swamp with a mix of cypress, tupelo, and red maple.
 The uplands were historically a mix of sandhill and flatwoods that were steadily converted to planted pine many years ago.
 Restoration will involve thinning, prescribed burns, and planting.
 In addition, ACT is working with adjacent landowners and exploring the possibility of expanding the preserve in the future.

 The rich variety of habitats supports a wonderful diversity of plants and animals.
 Bears regularly travel through the area, and have been photographed numerous times using trail cameras.
 Other large mammals include deer, coyotes, bobcats, and otters.
 The freshwater marshes and swamps provide excellent habitat for many species of wading birds and other wetland dependent species.

 Address to trail head

-Please use the following GPS coordinates to access the Kathy Cantwell Trail
+Please use the following GPS coordinates to access the North Entrance with access to the Kathy Cantwell Trail:

 • Little Orange Creek Preserve provides public trails for hiking and bicycling.